januff/stepzen-spotify-knowledge/getauth.md

     (...)
 ```

-Now we can explore our data at our leisure, with no fear of expired tokens.
+Now we can explore our data at our leisure, without worry of expired tokens.

 <p align="center">
   <img src="././images/spotifywithtoken.png"/>